MRoth1910/Laus-in-Ecclesia/README.md

 # Laus-in-Ecclesia
 Materials for the Laus in Ecclesia course in Gregorian chant.
+Partitions pour la formation en chant grégorien Laus in Ecclesia.

 # What is Laus in Ecclesia?